flatironinstitute/CryoLike/docs/source/usage/usage.rst

 - Data that is relevant to both file types (such as the Cartesian-space and Fourier-space discretization grids used to interpret the 2D representations),
-- Data that is specific to Templates (such as how atomic structures were interpreted), and
+- Data that is specific to Templates (such as how the atomic structures were interpreted), and
-- Data that is specific to captured Images (such as the capture device properties, contrast transfer function, etc.)
+- Data that is specific to Images (such as the microscope properties, contrast transfer function, etc.)

 A meaningful comparison between Images and Templates depends on compatible metadata.
 Thus, CryoLike's likelihood computation checks metadata compatibility for every Image and Template stack.

-Creating image settings
+Creating parameter settings
 ------------------------

-CryoLike's representations of images depend upon two grids: one in two-dimensional Cartesian space, and one in Fourier space (with polar coordinates).
+CryoLike's representations of images depend upon two grids: one in two-dimensional Cartesian space, and one in Fourier space with polar coordinates.
 These grids, along with a precision (single or double), make up the required fields of the ``ImageDescriptor`` object.
 The object also has optional fields which control how CryoLike makes Templates from reference structures; the optional fields are not used when creating or interpreting Images.

+[TODO: I THINK THIS CHANGED]

 The first step to a CryoLike run is to create an image descriptor file.
 Once this file is present, you can proceed with Templates creation and Images conversion.
 These may be done in parallel, if you